 - ENGL 106 cannot be used to satisfy General Education Communication Theory and Skills requirements.

 After completing the Mathematics Skills Assessment, the course(s) for which a student should register will be displayed in their Campus Solutions Student Center To-Do list.
+Visit the Math Skills Assessment site in ERNIE to learn how you can self-remediate and repeat the mathematics skills assessment.

 - Students who do not possess transfer credit equivalent to GNED 103, MATH 106 or more advanced MATH courses are required to complete the recommended courses listed in the Student Center To-Do list.